Marin Poetry Center

 Youth Poet Co-Ambassador

 I’ve always used poetry as an outlet for my emotions.
 Sometimes I’ll just write prose, and other times I’ll use poetry in my songwriting.
 The power of words is so important and I believe that teens today can make such an impact with what they have to say.
-I hope to help MPC develop a program that encourages high schoolers to share their unique experiences, cultures, emotions, and step out of their comfort zones.
+I hope to help MPC develop a program that encourages high schoolers to share their unique experiences, cultures, and emotions, and step out of their comfort zones.

 Naomi Ko loves to play the guitar, write, and sing in her free time.
 She is a senior at St. Ignatius College Prep and will be an Editor-in-Chief of the school newspaper this fall.
 She also contributes to SI’s literary & arts journal and plays in the jazz band.